-How to Remove Xor DDos Trojan from Linux
+How to Remove Xor DDos Trojan from Linux?

-Updated: 05 Mar, 23 by Elizabet J 3 Min
+Updated: 07 Oct, 24 by Elizabet J 6 Min

 Before doing anything, you need to make sure that the Trojan exists on your system.

 To do this, first see the CPU status and processes through the TOP tool.
 If there is a process with a strange name, such as hgmijazsert, running on your server with root access, there is a high chance that this is malware infecting your server and using resources.
 (Note down all the information of this Trojan, including the PID, name, etc., as you will need it later).
-Generally, when a Linux server is infected with malware, CPU load will be high and its resources will always be almost completely used up.
+Generally, when Linux server is infected with malware, CPU load will be high and its resources will always be almost completely used up.
 Once you have made sure that the Trojan is on your server, you have to follow the steps below to delete it.

 Remove Trojan XORDDoS

-1. The first step is to STOP this process, which is done by using the PID observed in TOP.
+The first step is to STOP this process, which is done by using the PID observed in TOP.

-kill -STOP [pid-number]
+kill -STOP [pid-number] Copy

 Instead of the pid-number clause, enter the pid number of the process, as in the following command

-kill -STOP 22598
+kill -STOP 22598 Copy

 Note: Do not kill this process completely, as it will start with another name.

-cd / usr / lib
+cd / usr / lib Copy

-3. After visiting this address, enter the name of the file you see in the "nano" command to see its contents.
+After visiting this address, enter the name of the file you see in the "nano" command to see its contents.

-nano file-name
+nano file-name Copy

 Here, you should pay attention to the type of code and its method of writing (there is no need to analyze or learn it, just remember the way its written and the type of commands).
 Now, check all the files in this section and each one which has similar style of code as the trojan should be deleted with the following command.

-rm-f 'file-name'
+rm-f 'file-name' Copy

 Please Note: Instead of file-name, enter the name of the files you find and be careful not to delete other files accidentally.

-4. After removing all the files from this directory, you must now find and remove the original Trojan file, commonly called libudev.so (this is not always the case).
+After removing all the files from this directory, you must now find and remove the original Trojan file, commonly called libudev.so (this is not always the case).
 This file is generally located in the lib / directory, however if it is nor, enter the following command to find it.

-Find / -type f -name libudev.so
+Find / -type f -name libudev.so Copy

-5. After finding this file, remove it with the rm-f command that was mentioned in the previous steps.
+After finding this file, remove it with the rm-f command that was mentioned in the previous steps.
 Then, because this file is located in the system's Cron, you must change its full access using the following the command:

-/ chmod 0000 /lib/libudev.so&& rm -rf /lib/libudev.so && chattr + i / lib
+/ chmod 0000 /lib/libudev.so&& rm -rf /lib/libudev.so && chattr + i / lib Copy

-6. Now go to etc / directory and check each directory (rc0.d, rc1.d, etc.) and check all the newly created Crons.
+Now go to etc / directory and check each directory (rc0.d, rc1.d, etc.) and check all the newly created Crons.

 Tip: Use the ls-lrt command to find the latest files created and display their creation date.